RadioAstronomySoftwareGroup/pyuvdata/docs/uvdata_tutorial.rst

 b) Instantiate an object from an FHD dataset
 ********************************************
-When reading FHD format, we need to pass in several auxilliary files.
+When reading FHD datasets, we need to pass in several auxilliary files.

 .. code-block:: python